SoNearSonar/ScpSLAPI-NET/Documentation/Usage.md

 It supports:
 - Getting IP address
-- Getting server info
+- Getting server info (also from 3rd party API's)
-- Getting lobby lists (works for 3rd party API's)
+- Getting lobby lists (also from 3rd party API's)

 ## Notes
 1. Exceptions are in the form of AggregateException with the InnerException property being different based on what is done: